 The critical question in gas turbine protection is how long does it take for exposed hot surfaces to cool below the ignition temperature of the fuel involved.
 To answer this question, it was necessary to run a series of tests in which surface temperatures at suspected locations were recorded during operation and shutdown.
 These tests were conducted on actual installations on several different makes of turbines, one type of which is illustrated on the drawing accompanying this bulletin.
-Page 2

-Recordings were made of surface temperatures at three locations, as illustrated by points A, B and C on the graph in Figure 1.
-Point A represents the external surface over the combustors.
+Recordings were made of surface temperatures at three locations.
+Item A represents the external surface over the combustors.
 In industrial type turbines, the combustion chamber is separated from the exposed surface metal, allowing access to incoming cool air.
 Therefore, the temperature does not get as high as might be expected.
 The temperature may be higher downstream of the combustion chamber just before entering the expansion section of the turbine.
 In aircraft type turbines, the surface temperatures get somewhat higher.

-Point B represents temperatures in the exhaust section not visible on the drawing.
+Item B represents temperatures in the exhaust section not visible on the drawing.
 These surfaces are largely insulated; however, there are some thin, exposed sections in the exhaust bearing tunnel, and also some heavy support sections that have direct metallic contact with the inside of the exhaust passageway.
 Heavy support sections may not get as hot as thinner sections, but cooling will be slower because of the sheer mass of metal.

-Point C represents the exhaust manifold of a diesel starting engine for those systems provided with this method of starting.
+Item C represents the exhaust manifold of a diesel starting engine for those systems provided with this method of starting.
 The diesel engine runs only during the starting cycle.
 However, the exhaust manifold does get hot enough to ignite fuel oil before the diesel engine is shut down after starting.

-The actual temperatures attained and the cool-down time depend upon operating conditions.
+The actual temperatures attained and the cooldown time depend upon operating conditions.
 The greater the load or output, the higher the gas temperature must be to drive the load.
 Therefore, maximum surface temperatures are developed when operating at maximum load with maximum ambient air temperature.

 Cooling time will be influenced somewhat by the ambient temperature and also by the shutdown procedure.
 Normal shutdown procedure is to run the turbine under no load conditions for about five minutes before finally shutting off the fuel.
 The internal parts of the exhaust section cool down rapidly under these conditions because of the cooler gas flowing through the system.
-Emergency shutdown for fire extinguishing requires an immediate fuel cut off after load is removed so that the turbine slows down immediately and the air flow emergency shutdown conditions, there is no time for internal cooling and the exposed surfaces will not cool off as rapidly.
-Chemetron's water mist system has the capability to reduce the ambient temperatures in the enclosure almost instantly, thereby assisting in the reduction of surface temperatures of the involved equipment.
+Emergency shutdown for fire extinguishing requires an immediate fuel cut off after load is removed so that the turbine slows down immediately and the air flow through the system falls off very rapidly.
+Under emergency shutdown conditions, there is no time for internal cooling and the exposed surfaces will not cool off as rapidly.
+On the other hand, the discharge of CO2 for fire protection will be of some help in reducing surface temperatures.